 - Salt , to taste

-Add chopped methi leaves and saute till the leaves are cooked.
-Add mashed potato, green chillies and all the spice powders including turemric powder, red chilli powder, coriander powder.
+- Add chopped methi leaves and saute till the leaves are cooked.
+Add mashed sweet potato, green chillies and all the spice powders including turemric powder, red chilli powder, coriander powder.

-Roll it very carefully to a round shaped bread, with 1 centimeter thickness.
-It can be little thick also.
+- Roll it very carefully to a round shaped bread.

-Now to cook the Paratha, first preheat the skillet on medium heat.
-Place the rolled paratha on top and allow it to cook on one side.
+- Place the rolled paratha on tava and allow it to cook on one side.
 After about 10 to 15 seconds, flip the paratha.